omarnasser72/Booking-Web-Application/README.md

 <h4>SearchItem</h4>
 <p>this belongs to userDashboard
 Contains image and description which has name, distance from city center, taxi options, cancel options and rate if it has</p>
-<h4>Reserve</h4>
-<p>this belongs to userDashboard
-Contains change date duration button which open calendar to specify reservation duration and hotel's rooms types with it's room numbers the available ones based on search criteria and unavailable ones and Reserve button to reserve selected rooms</p>
 <h4>Widget</h4>
 <p>this belongs to adminDashboard
 Contains items (users, hotels, rooms, reservations) each with it's quantity and link to it's page</p>